The lush rainforests and the extraordinary biodiversity of the Earth’s tropical regions makes them ideal for discovering a wide range of mushrooms.

 Scientific name: Geastrum triplex

 Also commonly called the saucered earthstar, or the triple earthstar.
 This mushroom trinity grows in the leaf litter throughout tropical rainforests and has a history of use in traditional medicine.

 5. Cordyceps Militaris

-A zombie fungus that alters the behavior of the ants (and other insects) in such a way as to propagate itself more effectively.
+Kike all cordyceps mushrooms, this is a zombie fungus that alters the behavior of the ants (and other insects) in such a way as to propagate itself more effectively.
 It kills the ant and then grows its fruiting bodies from the ant’s head to release its spores.